redis/redis-doc/docs/redis-clients/java.md

 ### Install

-To include `Jedis` as a dependency in your application, edit the `pom.xml` dependency file, as follows.
+To include `Jedis` as a dependency in your application, edit the `xml` dependency file, as follows.

 * If you use **Maven**: